London Community Gospel Choir

-The London Community Gospel Choir is Britain's first renowned contemporary "performance touring, inspirational gospel choir band", fusing gospel with multi-genres of music, including pop, soul, jazz, R&B, and classical.
-It was founded in 1982 and has performed with people including Justin Timberlake, Madonna, Gorillaz, and Kylie Minogue.
+The London Community Gospel Choir (LCGC) is a British contemporary gospel choir and performance group that has toured internationally.
+The choir fuses gospel music with multiple genres, including pop, soul, jazz, R&B, and classical music.
+It was founded in 1982 and has performed with artists such as Justin Timberlake, Madonna, Gorillaz, and Kylie Minogue.

 History

-The London Community Gospel Choir was founded in 1982 by the Reverend Bazil Meade, with Lawrence Johnson, Delroy Powell, and John Francis.
-Francis would later go onto form The Inspirational Choir of the Pentecostal First Born Church of the Living God.
+The London Community Gospel Choir was founded in 1982 by the Reverend Bazil Meade, with Lawrence Johnson, "Delroy" Powell, and John Francis.
+He would later go on to form The Inspirational Choir of the Pentecostal First Born Church of the Living God.

-Initially, the idea was for a single concert, and this was staged by a 120-strong choir before an audience of more than a thousand people.
-The one-off event gave rise to a permanent choir, performing internationally for over 25 years.
+Initially, the choir was formed for a single concert, performed by a 120-voice choir before an audience of over a thousand people.
+The performance was meant to be a one-time event, but due to its success, a permanent choir was formed.

-The success of the first event led to enquiries for the choir to appear on television and radio and at various corporate functions across the United Kingdom and Europe.
+The success of the first concert led to requests for the choir to appear on television, radio, and at various corporate functions across the United Kingdom and Europe.
 The choir debuted on television with a performance on Channel Four's Black on Black.
-In December 2003, The Guardian described the choir as "controversial, professional, energetic, inspiring and spirit-filled!"
+In December 2003, The Guardian described the choir as "controversial, professional, energetic, inspiring, and spirit-filled!"

-The choir is known for its funk-flavoured gospel, swing-beat, rhythm and blues, traditional, and soulful arrangements, with lively choreography and vocal gymnastics.